 - Main: Gore-Tex Pro 3L (100% nylon, 80D, 150g/m²)

 - Reinforcement: Gore-Tex Pro 3L (100% nylon, 155D, 205g/m²)

 - Gusseted crotch

 - Water-resistant through-the-crotch zip

 - 2 pleated bib pockets with laminated zips

 - Weight: 560g

 Their Design Centre is a hive of likeminded individuals, a hands-on think tank of active designers, materials experts, pattern makers and product developers who know what they want, how it will be used and why it has to work.
-Arc’teryx dedication to craftsmanship is express through their manufacturing processes, quality and integrity can only be achieced through effective partnership with their factories and suppliers.
+Arc’teryx's dedication to craftsmanship is expressed through their manufacturing processes, quality and integrity can only be achieved through effective partnership with their factories and suppliers.

 Arc’teryx strive to deliver products that are as good as they can possibly be, so that they perform over time and beyond expectation, this is the heart of what Arc'teryx does and the roots of the company — to create what does not yet exist.